 CLI commands are grouped according to class.
-Classes currently supported include array, controller, diagnostic, disk, logfile, task, and enclosure and are required except in subcommand mode.
+Classes currently supported include array, controller, disk, logfile, and task.

 Action

 An action specifies an operation to be performed by the CLI, such as open, create, list, exit, or show.
 An action is a required element, except in subcommand mode.
 In most cases, actions are preceded by a class and followed by an object, switches, and parameters.